gravity-technologies/grvt-ts-sdk/README.md

 });

-// Transfer for deposit/withdrawal workflow.
-You can pass the metadata as the second argument
-// Note: The signature field is optional.
-If not provided, the SDK will automatically compute it using the apiSecret. const metadata: ITransferMetadata = {
+// Metadata for transfer, you can pass it as the second argument for the transfer API const metadata: ITransferMetadata = {
   provider: ETransferProvider.RHINO;
   direction: ETransferDirection.DEPOSIT; // Use ETransferDirection.WITHDRAWAL for withdraw flow